Strongich/ML_practice/task1/README.md

 Our pretrained model had other labels from ours.
 So in order to specify this model for our task I've trained it on a ChatGPT dataset, previously tokenized.
 I used AdamW optimizer with learning rate=0.00002, 5 epochs, batch size 4 and weight decay 0.01.
 Results is:
 * eval_f1: 0.897
 * eval_accuracy: 0.97 \
-All weights of model are stored in huggingface repo:[https://huggingface.co/Strongich/bert-english-ner-mountain](https://huggingface.co/Strongich/bert-english-ner-mountain).\
+All weights of model are stored in huggingface repo: [https://huggingface.co/Strongich/bert-english-ner-mountain](https://huggingface.co/Strongich/bert-english-ner-mountain).\
-All steps of tokenizing input data and training I've described in <b>train.py</b>.
+All steps of tokenizing input data and training I've described in [train.py](https://github.com/Strongich/ds_intership/blob/main/task1/train.py).
 ## Setup
 To use trained model, follow the instructions below:
 1. First clone the repository.
 To do this, open a terminal, go to the directory where you want to clone the project and then enter the command: